 Bullo River Station is encircled by the coffee coloured waters of the Victoria River and rugged hills inscribed with Aboriginal rock art.
 This vast property is not only home to around 9,000 Brahman-cross cattle but a huge variety of local fauna species including wallabies, dingoes, wild buffalo, a myriad of native and migratory birds, fish and the omnipresent crocodile.
 The ‘Boab’ is Bullo’s symbol and these proud trees dot the entire property lending their stature to what is already an impressive landscape.

-At Bullo you will be the guests of Franz & Marlee Ranacher – their nearest neighbour is over 2 hours drive away, and their property encompasses half a million acres.
+At Bullo the nearest neighbour is over 2 hours drive away, and the property encompasses half a million acres.
 So remote is this region that there are waterholes and Aboriginal art galleries that have remained unseen and untouched for hundreds of years.

 Guest accommodation is comfortable and simple; all rooms have private en suite bathrooms, air-conditioning and ceiling fan and floor to ceiling windows so that you can wake to the expanse of it all.